Far-Away-From-Equilibrium Quantum Critical Conformal Dynamics: Reversibility, Thermalization, and Hydrodynamics: Reversible Dynamics

-\paragraph{Reversible Dynamics}
+\section{Reversible Dynamics}

-Let us again consider a resonantly interacting, three-dimensional, normal Fermi gas that is initially confined in a perfect harmonic oscillator of frequency $\omega_0$, and equilibrated at temperature $T_0$.
+In order to discuss reversible dynamics, we need a time-reversal symmetric Hamiltonian.
+To this end we consider a resonantly interacting, three-dimensional, normal Fermi gas, which is equilibrated at temperature $T_0$.
+The gas is also subject to the following time-dependent harmonic trapping frequency:

-To verify the reversibility of the expansion and the zero-entropy production, we further design a time-reversal symmetric harmonic potential which mimics releasing an $N$-Fermion state from a very small spatial region into a much larger region, and later on recollecting the fermions in the initial spatial region.
-For our purposes we choose the harmonic frequency to have the form:

 where $\omega_0 \gg \omega_f$.
 A schematic for this trapping potential is shown in Fig.~(\ref{fig:thermalization}) a).
 The initial trap restricts the fermions in a small spatial region for $t<-t_h/2$.
 At $t=-t_h/2$, the fermions are released into a much flatter trap with frequency, $\omega_{f}$.
 After a hold time, $t_h$, the trapping potential reverts to its initial frequency.
+The benefit of Eq.~(\ref{Action}) is that it mimics releasing the $N$-fermion state from a small region into a much larger region, and allows for the gas to be recollected in the original spatial region at a later time.

-Just as the case for the expansion into the vacuum, the many-body system in this time depdendent harmonic potential can be projected onto an equilibrium state defined by a {\em fictitious projective} Hamiltonian, $H_{proj}(t)$, with a projective trapping frequency, $\omega(t)$, given by Eq.~(\ref{FT}).
+The initial state of the system is still given by Eq.~(\ref{DM0}).
+As shown in Appendix \ref{app:proj}, the dynamics of this many-body system can still be projected onto an equilibrium state defined by a {\em fictitious projective} Hamiltonian, $H_{proj}(t)$, with a projective trapping frequency, $\omega(t)$, given by Eq.~(\ref{FT}) - just like the expansion into the vacuum.
 For this case $\lambda(t)$ is given by: